saurabhdaware/visconf/README.md

 - Create [Transcript.md](https://github.com/saurabhdaware/visconf-example/blob/master/Transcript.md) file and write your transcript (You can use [Transcript Markdown](#transcript-markdown))
 - Convert your slides to **PDF** file
 - Upload `slides.pdf` and `transcript.md` to CDN (even GitHub Repository works)
-- Visit https://visconf.netlify.com/create and fill a form (You can checkout https://github.com/saurabhdaware/visconf-example for example)
+- Visit https://visconf.netlify.com/create and fill the form (You can checkout https://github.com/saurabhdaware/visconf-example for example)

 # Transcript Markdown